robmcmullen/omnivore/README.rst

 omni8bit
 ================================================

-A unified front-end to several emulators that allow normal operation and debugging operations.
+A unified front-end to several 8-bit CPU and system emulators to provide a common set of control methods for both normal operation and debugging purposes.
 This is used as the basis for the emulation support in Omnivore.

 Currently available are: